fsprojects/FSharp.Formatting/docs/sidebyside/sidemarkdown.md

     /// This is a hidden answer
     let answer = 42

-The value will be deffined in the F# code that is processed and so you can use it from other (visible) code and get correct tool tips:
+The value will be defined in the F# code that is processed and so you can use it from other (visible) code and get correct tooltips:

     let answer = Hidden.answer